How to Prioritize Your Social Media To-Do List

 Not Important and Not Urgent

 How do you prioritize your never-ending to-do list?
-Let me know on Twitter, or comment below!
+Let me know on Twitter and download the 2017 Social Marketing Planning Guide below!